SEND Information Report

 - Early intervention and the Early Support principles (uk/help-for-disabled-child/early-support-programme).

 Our school is additionally resourced for children with complex learning needs.
 We call this RP (or Resourced Provision).
-Twelve places are allocated to children with statements or Education Health Care Plans, whose needs cannot be met in their local school.
+Twenty places are allocated to children with statements or Education Health Care Plans, whose needs cannot be met in their local school.
 High levels of specialised staffing in RP ensure high quality provision, high expectations and excellent outcomes.
 Learning is personalised for each individual.
 Children within the Resource Provision have access to more specialised support and resources to meet their specific needs.
 The amount of time they spend in the mainstream environment and how they access it will depend on their individual needs and their personalised plan.

 All provision for SEND pupils is overseen and managed by the Senior Leadership Team (SLT) and is co-ordinated by the Special Educational Needs Coordinator who is a member of the SLT.
 The SLT monitor, review and evaluate all SEND provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and how SEND funding from the local authority is being spent.
 Individual families are able to access clear information about how funding is used to support individual learners.
 Parkland Primary School’s governing body will be responsible for the well-being and achievement of all children.